Sentieon/Sentieon-cwl/README.md

     mark_secondary: true
     threads: 8

-`extract_chunk` field defines how bwa stage is distributed.
-Using the script `script/determine_chunks.sh` to find out the exact range for distribution:
+In the above YAML file, `extract_chunk` field defines how bwa stage is distributed.
+Use the script `script/determine_chunks.sh` to find out the exact range for distribution:

     ./determine_chunks.sh $INPUT_FASTQ.IDX $NUM_PARTS

+where INPUT_FASTQ.IDX is the index file generated above with fqidx command, and NUM_PARTS is the number of parts the fastq file will be sliced into.
+Please note NUM_PARTS defines the number of subjobs the bwa distribution will generate.

-The shell script will call `sentieon fqidx query` as shown above to get the total number chunks from the fastq index file, and then divide it into equal-size chunks.
+The shell script `determine_chunks.sh` will call `sentieon fqidx query` as shown above to get the total number chunks from the fastq index file, and then divide it into equal-size chunks.
 In this case, with 1119 chunks distributed into 3 parts, the above script will give the following output.
 Enter these chunk ranges into the extract_chunk field of the yaml file.

     ["0-373","373-746","746-1119]

-Enter the shards generated from the fai file into shard field, using the script `script/determine_shards.sh`:
+Then use the script `script/determine_shards.sh` to calculate the shards from the fai file for `shard` field in the YAML file.
+Run the script as shown below:

     determine_shards.sh hg19.fasta.fai $NUM_PARTS

+where you should use the same reference here as defined in the YAML file, and NUM_PARTS defines the number of subjobs the CWL distribution will generate.

 With these preparation, user can run the cwltoil pipeline with the yaml input file and get the same result as in the single server.

 # Specifying the path of input/output data files in YAML for Sentieon pipelines

 Sentieon CWL pipelines support specifying the path of input data files either as a string or file.
 Below is an example: